-- Prioritise needs-based education funding and teacher quality across the education system.
+- Prioritise needs-based education funding as well as teacher and principal quality across the primary and secondary education system.

 - Maintain and enhance comprehensive sustainability and environmental education programs in school curricula.

-- Reduce all current HECS debts by 50 per cent, where the remaining balance is paid within 24 months of policy implementation.
+- Reduce all current HECS debts by 50 per cent.

-- Reduce all TAFE and university higher education fees by 50 per cent, whilst restoring proper government funding.
+- Reduce all TAFE and university tertiary education fees by 50 per cent.

-- Restore proper funding to universities in order to compensate for any fall in international student demand aligned to immigration objectives.(1)
+- Restore proper funding to universities in order to compensate for decreases in both education fees (above) and international student demand aligned to immigration objectives.(1)